Skip to main content

 • replayability

-• “Avoiding focusing on the plain issues with the main menu (new commands that get overwritten by the default ones as one replays the game; some options that lack sound effects; simply uncomfortable to navigate in; video settings that just set the window size), there is no content whatsoever: uninteresting rooms (you cannot be serious to make the player walk a linear map to go back just to have a bunch of more enemies there.
+• “Avoiding focusing on the plain issues with the main menu (new commands that get overwritten by the default ones as one replays the game; some options that lack sound effects; simply uncomfortable to navigate in; video settings that just set the window size), there is no content whatsoever: uninteresting rooms (you cannot be serious to make the player walk a linear map to go back just to face a bunch of more enemies there.
 This is not level design, let alone a metroidvania!), broken enemies, no story (let's be real: nothing transpires in the playthrough; there is no pathos in the bosses you defeat, they have no personality, many just have the same sprite), unclear and broken mechanics (it just praises tanking, it asks no wits from the players.
-Also, losing life for just moving and double jumping is such a nonsense when you're just going for the other room, I'm serious), no replayability... there is nothing one would enjoy playing, let alone to justify the price (the first playthrough can take at most 2 hours.
-At most, for €17).”
+Also, losing life for just moving and double jumping is such nonsense when you're just going for the other room, I'm serious), no replayability... there is nothing one would enjoy playing, let alone to justify the price (the first playthrough can take at most 2 hours, at most, for €17).”

 • “Not a major time investment, not a lot of replay value, but if you stop treating it like something it's not, you will find that it's actually really good at being what it's supposed to be.”